MaySoMusician/feather-memoir/.openhands/microagents/repo.md

 - A GitHub Actions workflow is now located at `.github/workflows/ci.yml`.
 - It runs on:
   - Push events to the `default` branch
-  - Pull request events targeting the `default` branch
+  - All pull request events
 - Workflow steps:
   1. Checkout repository
   2. Setup Node.js 22.x with npm cache